← Back to Factions

 Velcrith

 The Velcrith are entities who departed the Infinite in pursuit of what lay beyond perfection.
-In doing so, they found no higher state—only irreversible separation.
+In doing so, they found no higher state, only irreversible separation.
 Their existence became defined by that loss and the hope of restoring what was once whole.
-It was this purpose that led them to Geba—a world shaped by collapse—where they orchestrated the preconditions for life through manipulation of gravity, orbital harmonics, and celestial debris corridors.
+It was this purpose that led them to Geba, a world shaped by collapse, where they orchestrated the preconditions for life through manipulation of gravity, orbital harmonics, and celestial debris corridors.
 Life on Geba, including humanity, emerged not by accident, but by design.

 For an age, they intervened by shaping structure alone.
 But eventually, they crossed a threshold: no longer content to watch, they began to possess.
-Individuals of great promise were fully overtaken—consciously unaware of the hand guiding their every movement.
+Individuals of great promise were fully overtaken, consciously unaware of the hand guiding their every movement.
 These leaders were revered, exalted, and effective.
 Civilization flourished, disease diminished, wars ceased.
 Yet it was not freely chosen.
 The foundation of freedom had been broken.

-Merging vs Possession
+Merging and Possession

 About Vesselborn